Meet the team

 All of our staff work in a blended way - dividing their time between on-campus and remote working.
 Please direct your query to the relevant member of our team via email or MS Teams, or contact us via research.innovation@lse.ac.uk.

-Under the directorship of David Coombe, the following four teams offer support to research-active staff.
+Under the Deputy Director's leadership, the following five teams offer support to research-active staff.

 Research Development Team